Regression on the Path to Healing

 I also notice the absence of some heirlooms from the old family cabin.
 While I was working, Tina made decisions about a lot of what to keep and what to dispose of in my mom’s house.
 She did a lot of the packing alone.
 I thought she was being helpful.

 In my room, I had a box of cabin artifacts – mostly nick-knacks of modest monetary value (a ceramic Paul Bunyan, a brass desk calendar from the 1920s, some bear sculptures and the like), but tremendously sentimental.
-Tina repacked it.
-She told me she thought it should be wrapped up safer before going to storage.
+When I noticed several items missing from the box, Tina said she’d repacked it.
+She told me she thought such important mementos should be wrapped up safer before going to storage.
 I thought the box they were in was secure enough, but I trusted her with that.

 The box of cabin artifacts was either stolen or donated, because after a thorough search through every box in my possession, they remain missing.
 Trusting Tina with anything at all proved to be a mistake.